 When entering this career, professionals should expect to spend a great amount of time in an office setting studying data and reports.
 Also, because modern day science is constantly advancing, Epidemiologist must constantly be learning and staying up-to-date on information and trends.

 When employed by a private industry, the majority of Public Health Scientists will be responsible for conducting research for health insurance or pharmaceutical companies.
 Employment through non-profit companies alternatively results in more public health advocacy work, but there is no advocacy involved in research as scientific research should be kept unbiased.

 The field of epidemiology is on the rise!
-Between 2016 and 2026, employment of Epidemiologists is projected to grow 9 percent.
+Over the next decade, employment of Epidemiologists is projected to grow 5 percent.
 This growth can largely be attributed to an increased ability for state and local agencies to provide public health and emergency services, as well as to an increased emphasis on the importance of infection control programs within hospitals.

 Most Epidemiologists are employed in either the applied public health or research sectors.
 Typically, when working in applied public health scenarios, these professionals will be employed by the government and will be tasked with addressing health issues, problems or concerns directly.
 Alternatively, Public Health Scientists in research settings most often are employed by educational facilities or federal agencies, such as the Centers for Disease Control and Prevention (CDC).

 Other employers of Epidemiologists are state, local and private hospitals, laboratories or scientific development services.
 States with the highest level of employment of Epidemiologists are California, Texas, Georgia, Maryland and Washington.

 “Most epidemiology positions are available with government academia and the private sector, primarily pharmaceutical companies,” Burn said.
 “Check career boards and government websites for opportunities.”